BYLAWS OF NORWICH UNIVERSITY AS ADOPTED JANUARY 29, 1974

 Section 1.
 The President shall be responsible for the publication of all orders, rules and regulations by which the faculty, staff, corps of cadets and students are governed.

-EFFECT OF BYLAWS
+ARTICLE TEN - EFFECT OF BYLAWS

 APPROVAL OF TRUSTEES